DataPharm007/DataPharm007.GitHub.io/healthcare.md

 The analysis involved several stages to identify key insights:
 1. Cleaning and Transforming the Data: We standardized the entries, and converted categorical values such as number of procedures and lab procedures, and number of medications into numeric formats for better aggregation.
 Using the `Alter Table and Modify columns’ query.
 2. A general overview of the time spent in the hospital when admitted.

    --Used RPAD function to generate an Histogram.
    USE patient;
    SELECT ROUND(time_in_hospital, 1) AS bucket,
    COUNT(*) AS count,
    RPAD('', COUNT(*)/100, '!')
 AS bar
    FROM health
    GROUP BY bucket
    ORDER BY bucket;

+The analysis shows that most patients spends between 1 to 4 days in the hospital.
+Overall the majority of the patients spends between 1 to 7 days in the hospital.

+3. Segmentation of Readmitted Patients: I categorized patients by their readmission status (No, <30, >30) and examined how each patient group differed in terms of the number of medications, and procedures.
+The average number of medications and number of procedures are similar across the 3 readmission status.

    --View created Table
-    SELECT *
+   SELECT readmitted, AVG(num_medications), AVG(num_procedures)
-    FROM world_bank_loan LIMIT 100;
+   FROM health
+   GROUP BY readmitted;

 [<img src="images/--CREATE A TENP TABLE FOR CLEANING AND TRANSFORMATION.png?raw=true"/>]: #

+4. Analyzing Payer and medical specialty Influence: I grouped readmission rates by payer_code and medical_specialty to see if certain insurance types or medical specialty correlated with higher or lower rates of readmission.

+   SELECT
+       payer_code,
+       COUNT(*) AS total_patients,
+       SUM(CASE
+               WHEN readmitted IN ('<30', '>30') THEN 1
+               ELSE 0
+           END) AS total_readmissions,
+       ROUND(
+           (SUM(CASE
+                   WHEN readmitted IN ('<30', '>30') THEN 1
+                   ELSE 0
+               END) * 100.0) / COUNT(*), 2
+       ) AS readmission_rate_percentage
+   FROM
+       health
+   GROUP BY
+       payer_code
+   ORDER BY
+       readmission_rate_percentage DESC;

+With the most payers having about 50% of readmission rate digging deeper into the hospital processes is recommended.
+This led to similar analysis of the data grouped by the medical specialty.

 A Quick Look through the table revealed some inconsistencies in country and region naming nomenclature.